Medicine Lake, MN Demographics

 A map of Medicine Lake's Population by Race

-Of the 913 places in Minnesota, Medicine Lake is the 586th most populous.
+Medicine Lake is ranked the 462nd most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Medicine Lake was ranked the 586th most populous place in the 2020 Census.

 Medicine Lake's White Population